 Waiting periods can be imposed on a new members, the length of which depends your health and how long you’ve been without medical aid cover.
 They can range from a 3-month general waiting period to a 12-month condition-specific waiting period.

 There are also Monthly Late Joiner Penalties to consider.
 The older you are when joining a medical scheme, the more severe the late joiner penalty.
 The penalty depends on how many past years of medical aid membership you have.

-So, the sooner you join a medical aid, the lower any possible penalty will be.
+So, the sooner you join a medical scheme, the lower any possible penalty will be.
 You can never be too young and healthy to join!

 Your medical scheme pays claims out of either:

 the scheme itself - risk cover – usually for major events.
 This is the insurance portion of the scheme.